WORKING IN THE TRADES: HVAC LICENSING

 Your personal network

 Sometimes, your personal network can be your ticket to your first HVAC technician job.
 Have you worked in the construction sector but in a different role?
 If so, maybe you already have done previous work with HVAC businesses that are looking to hire a new recruit.
+In a personal network, the relationship is already built.
+If the potential employer trusts you and understands your work ethic, they are more likely to hire you.

 Pro: